Choose your Adventure

 The Grand Canyon Railway’s Unique Passenger Cars

 Grand Canyon Railway is home to a unique collection of historical railway cars, each with its own story.
-Grand Canyon Railway works to maintain the original look of the railcars, showcasing rail travel’s rich and diverse history.
+Our crew works to maintain the original look of the rail cars, showcasing rail travel’s rich and diverse history.

 All of the Railway’s cars are equipped with restrooms, staffed by a Passenger Service Attendant, and can be reserved for groups and special events.